 The Call channel can always be selected quickly no matter what mode the transceiver is in.
 For instance, you may use the Call channel as an emergency channel within your group.
-In this case, the Call/VFO scan {page 54} will be useful.
+In this case, the Call/VFO scan {page 52} will be useful.

-The default frequency stored in the Call channel is 144.000 MHz for the VHF band.
-The default on the UHF band is 440.000 MHz or 430.000 MHz depending on the market versions.
+The default frequency stored in the Call channel is 144.000 MHz for the VHF band and 440.000 MHz for the UHF band.
 The Call channel can be reprogrammed either as a simplex & repeater or odd-split channel.

-Note: Unlike channels 1 to 200 the call channel cannot be cleared.
+Note: Unlike channels 1 to 200 the Call channel cannot be cleared.